Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Results

 In addition, list-based activities supported action by helping participants organize their thoughts and identify concrete next steps.
 These elements guided participants toward what they could do next in their own context.
 For example, GP66 noted, ``\textit{It helped organize my thought and next steps for today}'', while GP50 described how the activity focused on ``\textit{what I will apply to my next study session}''.
 These structured prompts helped translate reflection into actionable planning within the interaction.

 We also examined whether interaction types (audio, visual, or temporal) were associated with stress reduction within GUIDE.
-Controlling for pre-stress, no interaction type was associated with outcomes within GUIDE ($p > .30$ for all), suggesting that improvements are not explained by individual interaction types alone.
+Controlling for pre-stress, no interaction type was associated with outcomes within GUIDE ($p > .30$ for all), though this exploratory analysis may be underpowered.